 The Council wishes to acknowledge the work of Birmingham City Council, Stratford Upon Avon District Council and Southwark Council in this area.
-This procedure is based upon their precedent policies.
+This procedure is based upon their precedent policies with updated advice from South Staffordshire Legal Service (SSLegals).

-Version Date: February July 2018
+Version Date: June 2021